a-anand-91119/vaultwarden-backup/README.md

 **Running the Backup Service (`docker-compose.yaml`):**

-1. Edit `docker-compose.yaml`: Set the correct `image` tag and adjust the host paths in the `volumes` section for the `backup` service.
+1. Edit `docker-compose.yaml`: Set the correct `image` tag and adjust the host paths in the `volumes` section.
+2. Edit `config.yaml`: Set `backup.schedule.interval_minutes` to your desired frequency (e.g., `60` for hourly, `1440` for daily).
-2. Start the backup service in the background:
+3. Start the backup service in the background:
     ```bash
     docker compose up -d backup
     ```
-3. View logs:
+4. View logs:
     ```bash
     docker compose logs -f backup
     ```
-4. Stop the service:
+5. Stop the service:
     ```bash
     # This stops and removes the container defined in docker-compose.yaml
     docker compose down